libgd/libgd/src/readme.txt

         int gdImageGetPixel(gdImagePtr im, int x, int y) _(FUNCTION)_ gdImageGetPixel() retrieves the color index of a particular pixel.
-Always use this function to query pixels; do not access the pixels of the [230]gdImage structure directly.
+Always use this function to query pixels; do not access the pixels of the gdImage structure directly.

 ... inside a function ...